Powerlearnproject/se-assignment-4-github-and-visual-studio-JulianMatlokotsi/README.md

 Studocu.
 (2023).
 [Solved] Explain what GitHub Actions are and how they can be used - computer science (csc 104) - Studocu. [online] Available at: https://www.studocu.com/row/messages/question/7918788/explain-what-github-actions-are-and-how-they-can-be-used-to-automate-workflows-provide-an-example [Accessed 1 Jul.
 2024].

-Studocu.
-(2023).
-[Solved] Explain what GitHub Actions are and how they can be used - computer science (csc 104) - Studocu. [online] Available at: https://www.studocu.com/row/messages/question/7918788/explain-what-github-actions-are-and-how-they-can-be-used-to-automate-workflows-provide-an-example [Accessed 1 Jul.
-2024].

-Introduction to Visual Studio:
+# Introduction to Visual Studio:

 What is Visual Studio, and what are its key features?
 How does it differ from Visual Studio Code?